For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Odontophoridae (New World Quail)

-MARBLED WOOD-QUAIL (Odontophorus gujanensis) – Heard below the tower. [*]
+MARBLED WOOD-QUAIL (Odontophorus gujanensis) [*]

 Ardeidae (Herons, Egrets, and Bitterns)